Peak Age of Information in Priority Queueing Systems: Related Work

 \section{Related Work}

-The idea of data age, freshness and timeliness for data warehouses are introduced and discussed in \cite{theodoratos1999data,bouzeghoub2004framework}.
+The idea of data age, information freshness, and timeliness for data warehouses are introduced and discussed in \cite{theodoratos1999data,bouzeghoub2004framework}.
 In recent years, data freshness has drawn much more attention because of the development of Internet of Things, fog computing and edge data storage \cite{al2010hedera,vaquero2014finding}.
 Kaul et al \cite{kaul2012real} firstly provided average AoI for M/M/1, M/D/1 and D/M/1 type queues.
-Costa et al \cite{costa2016age} then ontained analytical results of average AoI and PAoI under FCFS for M/M/1/1, M/M/1/2 (which allows drop of new arrivals) as well as M/M/1/2{*} (which allows update for the waiting packet) queues.
-The performance of LCFS policy for the single queue case where service times are gamma distributed was provided by Najm and Nasser \cite{najm2016age}.
-Some recent works have considered AoI for single server with multiple queues.
+Costa et al \cite{costa2016age} then obtained analytical results of average AoI and PAoI under FCFS for M/M/1/1, M/M/1/2 (which allows drop of new arrivals), as well as M/M/1/2{*} (which allows update for the waiting packet) queues.
+The performance of LCFS policy for the single buffer case where service times are gamma distributed was provided by Najm and Nasser \cite{najm2016age}.
+Soysal and Ulukus \cite{soysal2018age} considered G/G/1/1 type queues and provided bounds of AoI for different arrival and service processes.
+Zou et al \cite{zou2019benefis} discussed PAoI and AoI under the waiting procedure in M/G/1/1 and M/G/1/2{*} cases.
+Kosta et al \cite{kosta2019queue} discussed the performance of AoI and PAoI for the single-queue slotted-time system with and without packets management.
+Inoue et al \cite{inoue2019general} discussed the relationship between PAoI and AoI for the single queue case, and they provided the AoI/PAoI analysis for different single queue models including M/G/1 and G/M/1 systems with FCFS, preemptive LCFS, and non-preemptive LCFS.
+Some recent works have considered AoI for the system with single server and multiple queues.
 Huang and Modiano \cite{huang2015optimizing} provided the PAoI for multi-class M/G/1 and M/G/1/1 queues where all packets flow into a combined queue.
 Najm and Telatar \cite{najm2018status} considered the M/G/1/1 system with multiple sources updating while allowing preemption.
+Kosta et al \cite{kosta2019age} considered a slotted-time system and discussed the performance of round-robin, working-conserving and random policy.
+Jiang et al \cite{jiang2018can} considered an AoI minimization problem with Bernoulli arrivals in a slotted-time system and modeled it as a MDP problem to determine which data source to serve next.
+They showed that Whittle's index policy is a near optimal policy and they also provided a decentralized policy which achieves nearly identical performance as the Whittle's index policy.
+The optimality of Whittle's index policy was further discussed by Maatouk et al in \cite{maatouk2020optimality}.
+Kadota et al \cite{kadota2019scheduling} considered an AoI minimization problem in a slotted-time system with throughput constraint considerations.
+Talak et al \cite{talak2019optimizing} considered weighted AoI and PAoI minimization problem in a discrete timed system with channel errors.
+It is also pointed out by \cite{talak2019optimizing} that the PAoI/AoI for the discrete time queues may differ significantly from their continuous time counterpart.
+Other AoI/PAoI minimization problems for discrete time systems can be found in \cite{he2017optimal,hsu2017age,jiang2018can,jiang2018timely,jiang2019timely,kadota2018scheduling}.
 The multi-class queues with FCFS and LCFS across queues are discussed in Yates and Kaul \cite{yates2019age}.
-A detailed review for the current literature for AoI is also provided in \cite{yates2019age}.
+A detailed review for the current literature for AoI was also provided in \cite{yates2019age}.